 Watermelon is known to contain lycopene that gives the red color to fruits and vegetables.
 Lycopene is important for our cardiovascular health and also known to improve bone health.
 It also helps to reduce the activity of osteoblasts and osteoclasts which results in improvement of bone health.
 As watermelon is also rich in potassium, it helps to retain calcium in the body which also contributes to the health of bones.

 - Eye Health

-Another wonderful source in watermelon is beta-carotene (the rich red hue in watermelon) which is converted into Vitamin A. beat- carotene helps in preventing night blindness and age-related macular degeneration.
+Another wonderful source in watermelon is beta-carotene (the rich red hue in watermelon) which is converted into Vitamin A. Beta-carotene helps in preventing night blindness and age-related macular degeneration.
 Also, it helps in producing pigments in the retina of the eyes.

 - Kidney and Diuretic support

-Watermelon helps to ease out the liver process ammonia which eases the kidney to release excess fluids.
-Moreover, watermelon is a natural diuretic which increases the flow of urine but does not strain the kidneys.
+Watermelon helps to ease out the liver process of ammonia which eases the kidney to release excess fluids.
+Moreover, watermelon is a natural diuretic that increases the flow of urine but does not strain the kidneys.

 - Nerve and muscle support